jeremychone/rust-sqlb/README.md

 > NOTE: SQL Builders are typically not used directly by application business logic, but rather to be wrapped in some Application Model Access Layer (e.g., DAOs or MCs - Model Controller - patterns).
 Even when using ORMs, it is often a good code design to wrap those access via some model access layers.

+> NOTE: sqlb has the feature `runtime-tokio-rustls` enabled by the sqlx crate.
+Do not enable a conflicting runtime feature when adding sqlx to your project.

 Goals for first **0.x.x** releases: